Buying Guides · Last updated 2 June 2026

 • How many years remain on the lease?

-• What are the annual service charges and ground rent (if any)?
+• What are the annual service charges and ground rent, if any?

 • What happens at the end of the lease term?